 We have seen this over and over along the trail through this book.
 For example, in Hebrews 2:1 and 3, the writer says that “we must pay much closer attention to what we have heard, lest we drift away from it. . . .
 How shall we escape if we neglect so great a salvation?”
 So into the church has crept the disease of drifting and neglecting.
-People are growing careless and spiritually lazy and negligent.
+People are growing careless, spiritually lazy, and negligent.

-In Hebrews 5:12 the writer says, “Though by this time you ought to be teachers, you have need again for someone to teach you the elementary principles of the oracles of God, and you have come to need milk and not solid food.”
 They made a profession of faith and went into a passive, coasting mode.
 This is utterly wrong.
-God means every saint to be moving forward to new gains of strength and wisdom and holiness and courage and joy.
-From getters to givers.
-From being taught to teaching.
+God means every saint to be moving forward to new gains of strength and wisdom and holiness and courage and joy — from getters to givers, from being taught to teaching.

-So the main point of this text is the one imperative: Run!
-(12:1).
+So the main point of this text is the one imperative: run!
+(Hebrews 12:1).
 Everything else supports this — explains it or gives motivation for it.
 Run the race set before you!
 Don’t stroll, don’t meander, don’t wander about aimlessly.
 Run as in a race with a finish line and with everything hanging on it.

 Hebrews 12:1 is a command to look at your life, think hard about what you are doing, and get ruthless about what stays and what goes.